foldingbeauty/kelda/index.md

 - a [github](https://www.github.com) account
 - a [gitpod](https://www.gitpod.io) account
-- a laptop with wifi
+- a laptop with internet connection

 ### Trainers